Mary Rogers (murderer): Execution

 After the U.S. Supreme Court decision, Bell signed Rogers' execution warrant and the execution was scheduled for December 8, 1905.
 Rogers inquired on December 7 whether the gallows were being erected, despite efforts having been made to muffle the construction noise.
 During the ten days between the signing of the warrant and her execution, Rogers ate and slept well, but she declined breakfast on the morning of her execution.

 Governor Bell granted leave to hear an appeal from Rogers's counsel at 8 a.m. on her scheduled execution day; however, he found no reason to commute her sentence.
 With no new evidence, he declined to stay the execution and Rogers was hanged at the Vermont State Prison later that day.
 She was pronounced dead at 1:17pm.

 A scandal later ensued because of the circumstances of Rogers' death.
 The executioner reportedly used a rope that stretched when Rogers was dropped from the gallows, causing her to strangle as her feet scraped the floor.
 After several minutes, sheriff's deputies pulled on the end of the rope until Rogers was suspended, then held it in place until she finally died.
+However, the source of this account was William Hoster, who was known for yellow journalism, and the details of the execution widely varied.

 Rogers is buried at St. Mary's Cemetery in Hoosick Falls, New York.
 Advocates for clemency later attempted to have a large monument to her memory placed at the cemetery.
 The Augustinian fathers who managed the site refused to allow it, citing a family request that no memorial mark Rogers' grave.